daleiyang/Projects/InterviewExercise/ICSS/README.md

 ![alt tag](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/pics/4.jpg)

 - For example: prefix is "46732".
-  1. The first number is "4".
-From the root node (nodes[0]), we find out the value in the index 4 is 5.
+  a.
+The first number is "4".
+From the root node (nodes[0]), we find out the value in the nodes[0][4] is 5.
 This means we need to move to nodes[5].
-  2. Next number is "6".
+  b.
+Next number is "6".
-  3.
+  c.
-  4.
+  d.
-  5.
+  e.
-  6.
+  f.

 - After getting the longest prefix-matching for each operator (if there is a match), we only need to check each returned item to find the one with the lowest price.
 Refer to lines 206-214 of [trie.c](https://github.com/daleiyang/Projects/blob/main/InterviewExercise/ICSS/trie.c#L206)